 Several converging factors underline that further economies of scale in maritime shipping are unlikely to unfold within the foreseeable future or come at a high cost.
 The more economies of scale are applied to maritime shipping, the lower the number of ports able to handle such ships, limiting commercial options and accessibility.
 Economies of scale involve higher costs for inland operations as a large number of containers arrive at once and must be handled effectively to maintain a level of service.
 In all the dimensions it involves, economies of scale require capital intensiveness in infrastructure and equipment (ships, portainers, terminal facilities) prone to risk.
 The challenge is no longer about economies of scale but finding paying cargo to fill the ships.
-Therefore, it is a possibility that the optimal size of a containership would be in the 8,000 to 10,000 TEUs range.
+Therefore, it is possible that the optimal size of a containership would be in the 8,000 to 10,000 TEUs range.